standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 * Installed the latest version of the SHR-CLI software as documented in [CIMPL Setup and Installation](cimplInstall.md) (preferably installed in the `~/cimpl/shr-cli` directory)
 * A text editor (preferably VSCode with the _vs-code-language-cimpl_ extension, but not required)

-**Note:** _This tutorial is written assuming a MacOS environment.
-While the contents of CIMPL authoring are identical regardless of platform, the command lines run in a command line terminal will differ in file path specifications.
-Namely, for a Windows command line terminal, replace all the path references of forward-slash `/` to back-slash `\`._

 ***